sliemeobn/elementary-dom/Examples/Embedded/README.md

 # Embedded example

-Requires a recent DEVELOPMENT-SNAPSHOT toolchain. (tested with swift-DEVELOPMENT-SNAPSHOT-2024-09-25-a)
+Requires a recent main DEVELOPMENT-SNAPSHOT toolchain (https://www.swift.org/install, tested with swift-DEVELOPMENT-SNAPSHOT-2024-09-25-a.)

+Do not use a SwiftWasm toolchain or a SwiftWasm SDK.

 ```sh
 $ ./build.sh